-Since 1980, ACEEE’s rigorous research and advocacy to advance energy efficiency have helped protect the environment, strengthen the economy, and reduce the burden of high energy bills for American families.
+Since 1980, ACEEE’s rigorous research and advocacy to advance energy efficiency have helped strengthen the economy, protect the environment, and reduce the burden of high energy bills for American families.

 Our experts have helped secure major progress in U.S. energy policy over the last four decades, from negotiating the first energy-saving standards for common household appliances in the National Appliance Energy Conservation Act—signed by President Reagan in 1987—to shaping the largest-ever federal investments in energy efficiency in 2022’s Inflation Reduction Act.